preemptive/DashO-GameOfLife/README.md

 * `app/src/withoutInteraction` - Code which does not allow user interaction with the `GameOfLifeView`.

-## Setting up Obfuscation
+## Setting up Protection

 This branch already contains the DashO configuration.
 When following the steps on the `master` branch, the following files were created and/or modified:

 * `build.gradle` - The DashO Gradle plugin was added to the build script.
 * `app/build.gradle` - Applied `dasho.gradle` to the build script.
-* `app/dasho.gradle` - Created via the wizard to hold the DashO Gradle plugins's configuration.
+* `app/dasho.gradle` - Created via the wizard to hold the DashO Gradle plugin's configuration.
 * `app/project.dox` - Created via the wizard as the default project.
 * `app/singleWithInteraction.dox` - Created via the wizard for the `singleWithInteraction` product flavor.
 * `app/singleWithoutInteraction.dox` - Created via the wizard for the `singleWithoutInteraction` product flavor.
-* `library/build.gradle` - Uncommented the `disabledForBuildVariants` line so DashO could obfuscate the library and application together.

 Some of these files were further modified, on this branch, to make this sample more usable:

 * The default value for `sdk.dir` in the DashO configuration (`.dox`) files was replaced with `${ANDROID_SDK_ROOT}`.
 * The path to the DashO installation in `build.gradle` and `app\dasho.gradle` was replaced with a `${DASHO_HOME}` property reference.

+>**Note:**
+>`DASHO_HOME` must be configured with location of the DashO installation so the script can find the plugin.
+>Edit `gradle.properties` and set it with the path to your [DashO installation](https://www.preemptive.com/dasho/pro/userguide/en/getting_started_first.html#install_dir).

 ## Running the Application

-The script must be configured with location of the DashO installation so it can find the plugin.
-Edit `gradle.properties` and set the path to your [DashO installation](https://www.preemptive.com/dasho/pro/userguide/en/getting_started_first.html#install_dir).

 ### Building

-Run `gradlew clean build` to compile and obfuscate all the variants.
+Run `gradlew clean build` to compile and protect all the variants.

 ### Installing